Last Updated on February 21, 2026 by Maged kamel

 Review of shear stresses for steel beams.

-This post is post Number 19s- for shear of the steel beam, in the list of steel beam Posts Part-3, which includes a Review of shear stresses for steel beams and the relation between horizontal and vertical shear stress.
+This is Post number 19S of the Steel beam Posts- for shear of the steel beam, in the list of steel beam Posts Part-3, which includes a Review of shear stresses for steel beams and the relation between horizontal and vertical shear stress and the stress value of shear stress based on shear force and first moment of area.

 This is a link to post 19S: